Contact Us | Search

 The partnerships and collaboration envisioned within the scope of this project are carefully selected to be appropriate for the complexity of the activities and enhance transboundary institutional collaboration.
 In essence, the project can be viewed as two projects under a shared goal, as the two case studies are (1) located in different countries and in different river basins, (2) influenced by different sociopolitical circumstances, and (3) affected by different legal and administrative structures.
 The three regional partners involved under the auspices of the lead institution, IWMI, (1) the Tashkent Institute of Irrigation and Melioration under the Ministry of Agriculture and Water Resources of Uzbekistan; (2) the Sogd Water Authority in Tajikistan; and (3) the Institute of Sanitary, Hygiene, and Professional Disease, Department of the Hygiene of Water and Soil, under the Ministry of Health of Uzbekistan.
 These transboundary partnerships build on and strengthen existing coordination established under two previous projects in PEER Cycles 4 and 5 between the transboundary government agencies.
 The project’s US partners are Dr. James Ayars from the US Department of Agriculture/Agricultural Research Services and Dr. Catherine A. Berry from the University of Nevada, Reno.

 The overarching objective of project activities was to support informed and evidence-based decision making by sharing the results, data, and evidence from the PEER project with policymakers, water users, and civil society.
-During the last year of the project, the team did their best to translate the project outputs into meaningful and sustainable development impacts The project findings to date show that only three water saving technologies (gated pipes, polyethylene film, and drip irrigation) are used at the study sites with little consideration of suitability of these technologies or other alternatives to particular crop or farm conditions.
-The evaluation and economic analysis of water-saving technologies and practices demonstrates the potential for water and energy saving and improved agricultural outcomes, which should be shared with relevant stakeholders in the two developing countries whose populations are highly dependent on agriculture in their daily lives (e.g., income and nutrition).
+During the last year of the project, the team translated the project outputs into meaningful and sustainable development impacts.
+Only three water saving technologies (gated pipes, polyethylene film, and drip irrigation) were used at the study sites with little consideration of suitability of these technologies or other alternatives to particular crop or farm conditions.
+The evaluation and economic analysis of water-saving technologies and practices demonstrated the potential for water and energy saving and improved agricultural outcomes.

-The team made strong efforts to share project results, data and evidence with the community and policymakers through multimedia materials.
+The team shared the project results, data, and evidence with the community and policymakers through multimedia materials.
 This involved a range of communication channels selected depending on the data and/or audience.
 The geodatabases for Zafarabad and Karshi Steppe, for example, were disseminated in hard copies and USB storage devices and shared with the local, national and regional water authorities, WUAs, and donor organizations.
-This has enabled easy access to the geodatabase information on site characteristics, enabling remote users with no internet connection to access the information.
+This enabled easy access to the geodatabase information on site characteristics, enabling remote users with no internet connection to access the information.
 Increasing the user base for the geodatabase will help ensure it is tested and assessed by more people enabling useful feedback on information contained in the database.
-To increase knowledge about the general project information and findings on water saving technology options, new printed materials including brochures and factsheets in local languages Russian and English were developed.
-Additional material have been made available in digital form on the IWMI-CA webpage and social media platforms on Facebook.
+To increase knowledge about the general project and findings on water saving technology options, new printed materials including brochures and factsheets in local languages Russian and English were developed.
+Additional material were made available in digital form on the IWMI-CA webpage and social media platforms on Facebook.
 The data and information sharing was supported with direct contact with relevant stakeholders (office and field visits), participation in external events (e.g. national and regional symposiums, conferences, roundtable discussions), and through organizing targeted workshops that brought together water practitioners, researchers, decision makers and the donor community.

-The project team organized workshops to disseminate information to policymakers and to draft policy recommendations on the use of water-saving technologies based on evidence acquired through work on the PEER project.
-The PI and project team disseminated PEER project research findings by engaging farmers and policymakers.
-The workshops held within the framework of the project involved relevant members of the governments of Uzbekistan and Tajikistan, as well as other regional stakeholders in the efforts to develop a regional water management strategy and policy framework on water use.
+The main workshops engaged policymakers and helped draft policy recommendations on the use of water-saving technologies based on evidence acquired through work on the PEER project.
+The workshops involved relevant members of the governments of Uzbekistan and Tajikistan, as well as other regional stakeholders in the efforts to develop a regional water management strategy and policy framework on water use.
 Special focus was given to innovative methods and strategies in water policy and governance to engage stakeholders in solving complex problems in the Amudarya and Syrdarya river basins.
 In all of the workshops, the organizers presented community findings and proposed specific recommendations to improve management practices and policies.
 The project team has also coordinated with local universities, research organizations, and other parts of civil society to achieve a stronger policy impact.
 The PI and the project team made concerted efforts to engage with local universities, research organization, and other parts of civil society to continuously share project findings and promote their use as evidence bases in other research projects (e.g., student theses, research papers, peer-reviewed publications, etc.) to increase the visibility of project results, data, and evidence and promote their application in practice and policymaking.

-The project activities aimed to translate the project results and outputs into long-lasting impact.
-This will be hopefully in the form of a combination of policy changes and demand side resource use improvements triggered by improved knowledge on water saving technology solutions.
+Lasting impacts from the project will take the form a combination of policy changes and demand side resource use improvements triggered by improved knowledge on water saving technology solutions.
 Governments in the region currently provide incentives that at times are incompatible with agricultural sustainability goals.
 For instance, both water and energy for agriculture are subsidized encouraging excess water use.
 However, the governments also subsidize water saving technologies, which will hopefully lead to more positive outcomes for water users.
 The project activities tried to help reduce unsustainable practices by increasing knowledge through user-friendly decision support tools, such as an atlas containing GIS and RS/EO based mapping tools, and information about alternate technologies for water saving, resulting in evidence-based policymaking and improved water management practices.
 By bringing together government officials, authorities on water use, farmers, researchers, and other stakeholders in workshops, the project team hoped to connect theory, practice, and policy, which will then result in outcomes and impacts that will benefit the livelihood of millions of people in Central Asia.

 Back to PEER Cycle 6 Grant Recipients